Kyle Secor: Career

 After a successful seven-year run on Homicide, Secor went on to a short-lived role on Party of Five and made two feature films, Endsville and Beat.
-He returned to the small screen as a doctor in the CBS production, City Of Angels, for nine weeks during the fall of 2000.
+He returned to the small screen as a doctor in the CBS production, City of Angels, for nine weeks during the fall of 2000.
 He appeared in the made-for-TV movie Bailey's Mistake, which was shown on ABC on March 18, 2001.
 He appeared in the pilot episode of Crossing Jordan in the fall of 2001 and had a recurring supporting role in the cancelled ABC production of Steven Bochco's Philly from September 2001 through May 2002.
 In fall 2002 he was seen as a guest star on CBS's Without a Trace.
 Spring of 2004 brought Lifetime's Infidelity opposite former Philly costar Kim Delaney, and the long-awaited Disney-ABC television film A Wrinkle in Time featuring him in the role of the Man with Red Eyes.
 He had a recurring role as Jake Kane in the 2004–2005 freshman season of the show Veronica Mars and guest-starred in the series finale.

 From 2005 to 2006, he starred with Geena Davis in ABC's Commander in Chief, playing Rod Calloway, the husband and 'first gentleman' of President Mackenzie Allen, the first female President.
 In 2007, he played Alan 'Skip' Matthews in the short-lived show Hidden Palms.

 Secor had a recurring role as Hanson North, a defense attorney who has a romantic history with Laura Harris' character in ABC's Women's Murder Club, 2007 – 2008.

 He also acted in Boston Legal as Dr. Robert L. Brooks, who was married to Phoebe Prentice, a former flame of Alan Shore.
 Also, he guest starred in Ghost Whisperer as Doug Bancroft.
 In August 2010 he made a guest appearance on The Closer as an airline pilot involved in drug smuggling.
 Secor appeared on the revival of the television series Hawaii Five-0 on the fifth episode of their first season, "Nalowale", playing Ambassador Michael Reeves.
-In 2016, he portrayed presidential candidate Minister Edwidge Owens running opposite Sen. Charlene “Charlie” Roan (Elizabeth Mitchell) in The Purge: Election Year.
+In 2016, he portrayed presidential candidate Minister Edwidge Owens running opposite Senator Charlene "Charlie" Roan (Elizabeth Mitchell) in The Purge: Election Year.
 He also had a recurring role as Thomas Snow/Icicle on the 2018-19 fifth season of The Flash.